Types of Financial Aid

 Federal Work Study Program

 The Federal Work Study Program provides jobs for students who demonstrate financial need.
 Students may generally work up to 20 hours per week, depending on the amount of work study funds awarded for the academic year.
 Students are paid minimum wage per hour and receive wages on the last day of the month.
 Work Study jobs are available in many academic and administrative departments on campus.
 Applicants are interviewed prior to job placement where job requirements and individual responsibility for job performance are stressed.
-Monthly time sheets are submitted with supervisor’s signature.
+Monthly time sheets are submitted through WebAttendance with supervisor’s approval.

 What is a Federal Work Study job?